manuelmarcos/RibotTeam/README.md

 **RBTMasterViewController_iPhone.xib**  represents our table view which is the first view to be displayed.

-**RBTDetailViewController_iPhone.xib**  represents our detail view which will display the detail info of each ribot team member.
+**RBTDetailViewController_iPhone.xib**  represents our detail view which will display the details of each ribot team member.

 Controller
 ----------

 **RBTMasterViewController.h/.m** is our first controller to be loaded.
-It deals (insert/edit/delete) with the Model (Employee.h/.m) and display content on the view (RBTMasterViewController_iPhone.xib)
+It deals (insert/edit/delete) with the Model (Employee.h/.m) and displays content in the view (RBTMasterViewController_iPhone.xib)

-**RBTDetailViewController.h/.m** navigates from RBTMasterViewController.h/.m and displays the detail info of each ribot team member.
-It also deals with Employee.h/.m and display the content into RBTDetailViewController_iPhone.xib
+**RBTDetailViewController.h/.m** navigates from RBTMasterViewController.h/.m and displays the details of each ribot team member.
+It also deals with Employee.h/.m and displays the content into RBTDetailViewController_iPhone.xib